Hydra-Chain/hydragon-core-contracts/docs/HydraStaking/modules/VestedStaking/VestedStaking.md

-# LiquidStaking
+# VestedStaking

-> LiquidStaking
+> VestedStaking

-An extension of the Staking contract that enables the distribution of liquid tokens to stakers
+An extension of the Staking contract that enables vesting the stake for a higher APY